divyadhimaan/system-design-playground/design-problems/tinder/main.md

 ### Profile Creation, authentication

 - First the system should allow a new user to create an account and once the account has been created then it needs to provide the user with an authentication token.
-- This token will be used by the APl gateway to validate the user.
+- This token will be used by the API gateway to validate the user.
 - System needs to store profile name, age, location and description in a relational database.
 However, there are 2 ways to store images.
   - We can store images as file in File systems
   - We can store images as BLOB in databases.